champeauxr/needle/README.md

 # Needle

-Needle is a dependency injection library for Dart/Flutter inspired by AutoFac (https://autofac.org/).
+Needle is a dependency injection library for Dart/Flutter inspired by Autofac ( https://autofac.org/ ).
-It uses a generated reflection mechanism to construct registered class by walking their dependency trees and creating their dependents.
+It uses a generated reflection mechanism to construct registered class by walking their dependency trees and creating their constructor parameters.

 For example, in order to create an instance of `SalesAccountBloc`, the constructor must be provided with instances of `AgentRepository` and `CustomerRepository`.